LucasBehrendt/gamers-ground/README.md

 ### Cart Items

- - Each item in the cart is represented with a card that holds the product image, brand, name, rating and price per unit.
+ - Each item in the cart is represented with a card that holds the product image, brand, name, rating, and price per unit.

  - Below the price, a form where the customer can edit the quantity they wish to purchase is found.
 This in turn will update the item total to reflect the price for the set number of quantities for a specific product.